strangehurst/PNML.jl/docs/src/pnml.md

 Note that ISO is working on part 3 of the PNML standard covering pntd (as of October 2021).

-It is possibly to create a non-standard pntd.
+It is possible to create a non-standard pntd.
 And more will be standardized, either formally or informally.
 Non-standard mostly means that the interchangibility is restricted.

 Since validation is not a goal of PNML.jl, non-standard pntds can be used for the URI of an XML `net` tag's `type` attribute.
-Notably `pnmlcore` and `nonstandard` are mapped to PnmlCore.
+Notably `pnmlcore` and `nonstandard` are mapped to PnmlCoreNet.

-PnmlCore is the minimum level of meaning that any pnml file can hold.
+PnmlCoreNet is the minimum level of meaning that any pnml file can hold.
-PNML.jl should be able to create a valid intermediate representation using PnmlCore, since all the higher-level meaning is expressed as pnml labels, restrictions, and required XML tag names.
+PNML.jl should be able to create a valid intermediate representation using PnmlCoreNet since all the higher-level meaning is expressed as pnml labels, restrictions, and required XML tag names.

-Further parsing of labels are delegated to some subtype of [`PNML.PetriNet`](@ref).
+Further parsing of labels is specialized upon subtypes of [`PNML.AbstractPetriNet`](@ref).
+See [Traits](@ref) for more details.

 If you want interchangability of pnml models, you will have to stick to the standard pnml pntds.
-The High Level Petri Net, even when restricted to symmetricnet.pntd, is very expressive.
-Even the base pnmlcore.pntd is useful.
+The High Level Petri Net, even when restricted to _symmetricnet.pntd_, is very expressive.
+Even the base _pnmlcore.pntd_ is useful.

 Note that the official pntd schema files are in the grammer directory.